 David received his B.A. in Psychology from the University of New Hampshire.

-Owen Hughes currently serves as an MPM Advisor and CEO of Cullinan Management (NASDAQ: CGEM), an MPM portfolio company that focuses on developing high-value cancer therapeutics using a cost-efficient business model.
+Owen Hughes currently serves as an MPM Advisor and CEO of Cullinan Oncology (NASDAQ: CGEM), an MPM portfolio company that focuses on developing high-value cancer therapeutics using a cost-efficient business model.

 Prior to MPM, Owen served as the Chief Business Officer and Head of Corporate Development at Intarcia Therapeutics, where he was responsible for financing, M&A, business development and operations.
 Prior to Intarcia, he served as a Director of Brookside Capital, a hedge fund under the Bain Capital umbrella, managing public and private healthcare investments.
 Prior to his tenure at Brookside, Owen was Senior Portfolio Manager at Pyramis Global Advisors, a Fidelity Investments Company.
 He has more than 16 years of Wall Street experience, on both the buy- and sell-side.
-Owen is currently a director of Radius Health and a director at Translate Bio and Wren Therapeutics.
+Owen is currently the chairman of the board at Radius Health and a director at Translate Bio and Wren Therapeutics.

 Owen received his B.A. from Dartmouth College